 Open Ear Technology and Bernafon

-In a recent interview with Dr. Paul Dybala, Editor of Audiology Online spoke with some key business personnel at Bernafon.
-Representatives from Bernafon spoke of the steps the company has taken to improve wearing comfort through the use of open ear technology.
+In a recent interview, representatives from Bernafon spoke of the steps the company has taken to improve wearing comfort through the use of open ear technology.

 Two years ago, Bernafon was on the forefront of technology when it introduced its Swiss Ear, which was a channel-free technology.
 Swiss Ear was ideal for an open ear fit product.
 They developed an open tube fit kit specific to the Swiss Ear product and were very successful with it.